The Best of Me (Bryan Adams album)

-The Best of Me is the third greatest hits album by Canadian singer Bryan Adams.
-It was released worldwide in 1999, and in the U.S. in 2001.
+The Best of Me is the second greatest hits album by Canadian singer Bryan Adams.
+It was released worldwide in 1999, and in the U.S. in 2000.
 It was his last release on A&M Records.
 Upon its initial release, a special edition 2-disc set was issued with live tracks.
 Another special edition 2-CD set was issued when the album was released in the U.S., dubbed 'Special Tour Edition', bearing three extra tracks.
 It is Adams' second compilation album, after So Far So Good; except for Japan, where Hits on Fire was released in 1988.
 The album contains songs from Reckless (1984) to On a Day Like Today (1998), omitting Into the Fire (1987).
 This album sees Adams reuniting with Robert John "Mutt" Lange – on the (new) title track – after being absent from 1998's On a Day Like Today.